IRDG2OI/seatizen-to-zenodo/README.md

 1. Apply the jacques classification model on each session, moving out every useless images.
 2. Export the jacques classification results to a csv file.
 3. Create an annotations csv file from the given model, labels and thresholds.
+4. (Optional) Create zipped versions of each session folder.
+5. Create a .txt file with jacques classification statistics (total images, number of useful/useless images, percentage of useless images in relation of total images).

 ### Installation
 #### Local